shawnw/useful_sqlite_extensions/docs/blob_funcs.md

 ### SHA2() ####

+* SHA2(b)
 * SHA2(b, i)

-Returns the `i`-bit SHA2 digest of its blob argument as a Base16 encoded string. `i` can be 224, 256, 384, 512, or 0 (Which is treated as 256).
+Returns the `i`-bit SHA2 digest of its blob argument as a Base16 encoded string. `i` can be 224, 256, 384, 512, or 0 (Which is treated
+as 256).
+Defaults to 256 if ommitted.

+### SHA3() ###

+* SHA3(b)
+* SHA3(b, i)

+Returns the `i`-bit SHA3 digest of its blob argument as a Base16 encoded string.  `i` can be 224, 256, 384, or 512.
+Defaults to 256 if
+omitted.

+Implementation taken from the `shathree` extension in the sqlite3 source tree.
+This version returns a Base16 string, not blob, though.

 ### CREATE_DIGEST()